close001/Page-Tables-and-Replacement-Algorithms/README.md

 `./sim -f <tracefile> -m <memory size> -s <swapfile size> -a <replacement algorithm>`

 where memory size and swapfile size are the number of frames of simulated physical memory and the number of pages that can be stored in the swapfile respectively.
+The swapfile size should be as large as the number of unique virtual pages in the trace.